It was 11 PM on a Tuesday in Dubai, and I was watching a single-LLM pipeline hallucinate its way through a government compliance report.

 The Orchestrator Pattern#

-The first pattern I reach for — and honestly, the one I still use most — is the orchestrator.
+The first pattern I reach for, and honestly the one I still use most, is the orchestrator.
 Think of it like a film director.
-The director doesn't act, doesn't operate the camera, doesn't design the sets.
+The director does not act, does not operate the camera, does not design the sets.
 But they coordinate everyone who does.

 class ResearchOrchestrator: